 South Carolina Automobile Insurance: What You Need to Know

 Whether you are driving on I-20, I-77 or headed downtown on I-26, a single moment can change your life.
 Even if it is not your fault, a car accident can leave you with mounting medical bills, lost wages, and a totaled vehicle.
-But what do you do if you are in an auto or motorcycle accident and the one at fault is an uninsured driver?
+But what do you do if you are in a car accident or motorcycle accident and the one at fault is an uninsured driver?

 Don’t give up.